 Can I Use Vegan Cheese in this Recipe?

 I would say yes!
-If vegan cheese is your style than I say give it a try.
+If vegan cheese is your style then I say give it a try.
 This goat cheese & fig bite recipe is pretty simple so it can be changed a hundred different ways to suit your lifestyle and/or diet requirements.

 Can I Use Gluten-Free crackers?